Ryan-Fried/Final_Project-Group1/README.md

 Result: The high R2 score, testing score and low mean residual error indicate that the model is a well performing model

+Why this model?:
+- Life expectancy is continuous variable requiring the use of a regression model
+- Multiple features were involved, requiring the use of multiple linear regression

 ### Predicting Status
 Algorithm: Random Forest Classifier